phrdang/phrdang.github.io/about.md

 ### Software Engineer Intern at [Databricks](https://www.databricks.com/)
 May 2025 - Aug 2025 | Mountain View, CA

+- Continuous Integration team

 ### Software Engineer Intern at [Stripe](https://stripe.com/)
 May 2023 - Aug 2023 | South San Francisco, CA

-- Developer Infrastructure organization, Ruby Infrastructure team
+- Developer Infrastructure organization > Language and Runtime Tools > Ruby Infrastructure team
 - Saved 38+ engineer hours weekly by creating a heuristic to prioritize tests run in continuous integration builds for the largest Ruby codebase in the world (20+ million lines of code and 3+ million tests)
 - Created dashboard to evaluate effectiveness of different test ordering heuristics